overlay-market/OIPs/notes/note-2.md

 updated: N/A
 ---

-Two issues to address in this note.
+Two issues to address in this note:

-1. How much can the value of a Uniswap/SushiSwap **sliding window** TWAP oracle be manipulated within the oracle's update interval (which is much smaller than the time averaged over)?
+- How much can the value of a Uniswap/SushiSwap **sliding window** TWAP oracle be manipulated within the oracle's update interval (which is much smaller than the time averaged over)?

-2. How much capital is needed to **profitably attack** an Overlay market by manipulating the underlying price feed?
+- How much capital is needed to **profitably attack** an Overlay market by manipulating the underlying price feed?

 ## Sliding Window Oracles